 A few jobs are safe from the explosion in AI technology.
 Jobs that still require a human touch, like teachers and caregivers, and those that are extremely complex, such as engineering, will likely survive for some time.
 By 2030, Pearson predicts the jobs most in demand will be teachers, pet caregivers, lawyers, judges and engineers.
 But as automation takes over more jobs, the nature of work will likely change again.

 Economist John Maynard Keynes predicted that automation would eventually lead to the creation of the 15-hour workweek.
 As robots and AI continue to encroach upon our jobs, his prediction may finally come to pass.
 We’re already seeing shifts in the nature of work that might indicate what’s to come.

 Since 2010, employment in “temporary help services” has grown more than 50 percent, according to the United States Bureau of Labor Statistics.
 Freelancers compete for individual jobs and tasks rather than participate in the more traditional job market.
 More and more services like TaskRabbit, Uber and Upwork are cropping up to connect workers with employers who need a quick, one-off task completed.

-These gigs allow users to work on their own schedule and determine for themselves when they’ve earned enough income to stop for the day.
+These gigs allow users to work on their own schedule and determine when they’ve earned enough to stop.
 Gig work frees workers from the strict schedules and expectations of factories and corporations, and it allows more people to work from home.

 As more jobs shift away from the office and 9-to-5 employment, many people worry whether there will be enough work to go around.
 Will people still be able to pay their bills in an economy where jobs are scarce and gigs are plentiful?
 One solution, universal basic income, is already cropping up in experimental programs around the world.